PJGilmw/Bioprospected_LCA/README.md

 pip install ray
 ```

-For MACOS, the environment should be built manually by installing the packages listed in the ubuntu file.
+For MACOS, you should try to install the environment from the ubuntu file and, in case of issues, complete the environment by installing the problematic packages manually.